ErAgOn-AmAnSiRoHi/Rabin_Cryptosystem/README.md

 It is characterized by its dependence on the difficulty of factoring large complex numbers into their prime factors.
 Unlike many other encryption schemes, Rabin encryption allows for multiple possible decryption outcomes, adding a layer of complexity to its security. ​

-The decryption process requires finding the square root modulo a composite number, which makes it computationally challenging.
+The decryption process requires finding the square root modulo of a composite number, which makes it computationally challenging.
 Although theoretically secure, practical implementations often require additional techniques to address the issue of multiple decryption possibilities.​

 For More Information, you may refer to articles, research papers and blogposts such as:
 [Wikipedia](https://en.wikipedia.org/wiki/Rabin_cryptosystem)